Wellness Care for Aging Dogs

 Aging well isn’t just a human problem.
 With proper care and attention, many older pets can stay vigorous and energetic, aging gracefully well into their senior years.
 Regular adjustments to key lifestyle factors, like diet, nutrition, activity and exercise levels can make a big difference to your pet’s health and wellness throughout the golden years.

-By keeping your dog healthy and properly addressing age-related health problems as they arise, you boost your dog’s psychological well being too, avoiding depression that often comes with poorly managed health problems.
+By keeping your dog healthy and properly addressing age-related health problems as they arise, you boost your dog’s psychological well-being too, avoiding depression that often comes with poorly managed health problems.

 Learn about a personalized wellness plan developed By Dr. Babette for these pets.